PaperMC/docs/docs/paper/dev/getting-started/paper-plugins.md

 - `bootstrap` - These are dependencies that you will be using in the [bootstrap](#bootstrapper).
 - `server` - These are dependencies that are used for the core functionality of your plugin, whilst the server is running.

-Let's Take a look at a Dependency:
+Let's take a look at a dependency:
 ```yml
 RegistryPlugin:
   load: BEFORE # Defaults to OMIT